 With the downturn in the economy a number of existing franchises are for sale.
 One’s initial reaction is if a business is for sale it must have problems.
 While this may be true in many cases, there are some good opportunities to purchase a viable existing business at good value.
 If you are contemplating purchasing an existing business/franchise you need to carefully consider the following:-

 Just confirm that the business is for sale for a valid reason.
 Some valid reasons are that the owner wants to retire or immigrate or the owner has an illness that stops him being able to run the business.
 Often a new franchisee purchases the business with new enthusiasm and the hard work results in increased sales and profit.

 Is the site still optimal?

 Geographic areas change, and often a site changes.
-Town centres have become ghost towns as the shopping node moves out of town.
-Shopping centres also change the flow when they make additions and changes to the centre.
+Town centers have become ghost towns as the shopping node moves out of town.
+Shopping centers also change the flow when they make additions and changes to the center.
 Assuming the site and position in the centre are still correct you must study the lease.
 How long has the lease got left, is there a renewal clause and what will the rent be increased by?

 Position of the Franchisor

 You won’t be able to purchase a franchise unless the franchisor approved you as a new franchisee.
 We suggest that you visit the franchisor and discuss the purchase with him.
 Reputable franchisors will want you to be successful so will make sure you don’t over-pay or buy a bad franchise.
 However, be careful of bad franchisors who will encourage the sale to get rid of problem franchises.
 Check the position regarding a revamp that can cost in excess of R1 million.

 Make sure the business has a good set of audited financials and that all debtors are up to date.
 Also check that the VAT payments are up to date.
 Get an experienced accountant to review the financials with you or get a financial analysis be done by a professional consultant.

 7 TIPS FOR PROSPECTIVE FRANCHISEES